Skip to content

 Decorative capitals provide an opportunity to augment the architectural integrity and beauty of your home We have a collection of the most popular styles to choose from including Roman Corinthian Roman Ionic Temple of the Winds and Scamozzi Column and post decorative capitals are load bearing and made from the same material as the column which means no plugs are required This ensures a great looking column that is easy to maintain for as long as you own it At Decorative Architectural Shapes we can give you great prices on caps and bases for our square or rounded columns Caps and bases are polyurethane hard foam plastic is high in strength light in weight and efficient in heat insulation You can dress up your square craftsman columns with a variety of caps and bases The capital and base are the finishing touches for your posts Although they can seem like a small detail they can have a big influence on the overall look of your project It s your choice Either way you are assured high quality and good looking product for as long as you own your home.

-How to Order From Royal Foam
+How to Order from Royal Foam

 Step 1.
-Ready design
+Adaptation

 If you have a finished project, we adapt it for production and installation, preserving every detail.